jpaetsch/LEDsReceiver/README.md

 The Arduino receiver half of the code for an LED lights project.
 Receives instructions via Bluetooth and sets up the lightstrip pattern accordingly.

 ## Setup & Usage
 Download .ino Arduino file onto the Arduino board with a HC-05 Bluetooth module.
-Parse for new instructions while the lights are set to one of many possible pattern options.
+Connect via Bluetooth with a phone with the app installed to control the LED lightstrip.

 ## Potential Improvements
 Just getting started on this project; will update the REAME eventually with what can be improved on.